 I don’t think they are growing bananas in them yet, but they definitely work for other green veggies and leafy stuff.

 If you want to know more about this kind of stuff, check out this video:

 I believe they try to make a brick from the plastic box they put the spinach in.
 Now, I am talking about our local IGA supermarket here in Canada, Quebec.
 That just blows my mind.
 This box is made to outlast a hurricane and an earthquake at the same time.

 Should I keep going?
 Well, I guess you get the point.
 Our supermarkets need to stop wrapping everything in plastic.
 We need to stop buying all the plastic-wrapped items.

 Here are 7 things we can start to do today for a better tomorrow.

 Buy from your local grocer and try to buy seasonal veggies and fruit. (smaller impact on the environment and supporting your local small farmer, not the big boys)

 Bring your own shopping bag (keep the single-use plastic in the shop = save a turtle) Turtles confuse plastic bags in the ocean with their main food supply, jellyfish.
 They end up starving to death.

-Avoid heavy plastic packaging and if you must unwrap it at the supermarket and let them deal with the trash (it will force the supermarket to make a change.
-We as the consumer have that power.)
+Avoid heavily packaged items and if you must, why not unwrap it at the supermarket and let them deal with the trash? (it will force the supermarket to make a change.
+We, as the consumer, have that power.)

 When storing food use a stainless steel container